pgardikis/CEID_Crowdsourcing_Web_App/README.md

 # CEID Crowdsourcing Web App

 Web application where users can monitor their activities in the area of Patras.
-Users have to upload their location files(JSON files) from their Google accounts in order to use the web app, always with respect to their privacy.
+Users have to upload their location files(JSON files) from their google accounts in order to use the web app, always with respect to their privacy.